 Set up a play

 Enacting a play can instill confidence in your children and teach them essential communication skills.
 Take a simple story – one that all kids know.
 Get the older children to write the screenplay and dialogs.
 Play dress-up and use simple makeup to help kids get into their characters.
+This will sure make the kids busy!

 You can also provide different scenarios to kids and have them enact how they would behave or what they’d do in those situations.
 Later, ask them to talk about why they made those choices.